DOMESSE/CI_PP1_KimOchSusan/README.md

 - Mr Mo Shami, my mentor, for his feedback, support and great attitude despite my challenges.
 - My friend David Caro Claromonte for helping me out when I got stuck with something, explaining iFrames to me, and overall feedback.
 - Susan Rönnbäck and Joacim Österholm for the website idea, they are the owners of the clinic.
-- Mo Shami's old students, who I learned a lot from.
+- Mo Shami's old students, who I learned immensely from.
 - Font-awesome for the icons I used in my website.

-- FWstudio for the texture of wood I use everywhere.
-- Eberhard grossgasteiger for my background forest.
+## What would I've done differently

+- If I had done this project again, I would've worked a lot more on the responsiveness of the webpage.
+- I would've made and added a logo to the webpage and I would've added a specific icon for the website.
+- I would've made a more thorough readme, ex. bugs section, device testing, testing user stories, etc.
+- I would've learnt bootstrap and used it in the webpage.
+- I'd have ordered the CSS rulings better from the very beginning.